shabiel/PSN-4-513/README.md

 | 559-560,562| May 2018 | 9          | PSS\_8PRV\_9NEW.DAT |
 | n/a        | Jun 2018 | 10         | PSS\_9PRV\_10NEW.DAT|

+If you are not starting from the first one, you need to edit the site parameters (field `PPS-N Install Version`) to put in the corresponding version of the PPS DAT file in order for the next update to be done properly.

 # Package Usage
 After installation, give the users who will run the pharmacy updates the key `PSN PPS ADMIN` and in addition, the key `PSN PPS COORD` to the user who will